 The Parish Festival is an opportunity for the parish to join together for fellowship and fun.
 Volunteers help plan the activities and events of the festival.
 Additional volunteers serve as booth captains, workers the day of the festival at a booth, kitchen, etc. Be a volunteer or just attend the festival.

-The Maintenance committee plans scheduled maintenance for our physical plant and advises the Parish Pastoral Council on improvements at both parish campuses.
+The Maintenance committee plans scheduled maintenance for our physical plant and advises the Parish Leadership Team on improvements at both parish campuses.
 The committee includes engineers, craftsmen and others willing to serve.
 Other members of the parish are invited to volunteer their labor to assist with maintenance projects, lawn and garden care, and snow removal as needed on both parish campuses.